-Brianna Santangelo, a PhD student in Physics, started this academic year as a graduate research fellow of the National Science Foundation.
-The agency’s highly competitive Graduate Research Fellowship Program (GRFP) awards $102,000 to about 1,600 outstanding U.S. students who show promise of becoming leaders in STEM and STEM education research.
-For winners like Brianna, this fellowship is often just the first in a line of distinguished accomplishments: in fact, about 1 in 14 Nobel Prize winners in the sciences have been GRFP fellows, and over 450 fellows have become members of the National Academy of Sciences.
+Jeffrey Lackmann, an MS student in Environmental and Conservation Sciences (ECS), started this academic year as a graduate research fellow for the National Science Foundation.
+The agency’s highly competitive Graduate Research Fellowship Program (GRFP) awards $34,000 for each of three years of graduate studies to about 2,500 outstanding U.S. students who show promise of becoming leaders in STEM and STEM education research.
+For winners like Jeffrey, this fellowship is often just the first in a line of distinguished accomplishments; in fact, 42 GRFP fellows have gone on to win Nobel Prizes and over 450 have become members of the National Academy of Sciences.

 To win this fellowship, early-career graduate students or undergraduate seniors must submit an application that includes a 2-page research proposal and a 3-page personal statement.
-Like all winners, Brianna’s proposed research was top-notch and innovative; likewise, her personal statement presented a passionate, dedicated researcher who will benefit her discipline and bring value to society.
-To help her through the application process, Brianna worked closely with her advisor and took an 8-week Center for Writers course that helps students prepare their statements (see sidebar).
+Like all winners, Jeffrey’s proposed research was top-notch and innovative; his personal statement traced his path through an English Literature BA degree and entomology labs to his master's program in ECS here at NDSU.
+Throughout the application process, Jeffrey worked closely with his advisor and took an 8-week Center for Writers course that helps students prepare their statements (see sidebar).

-Brianna’s advisor, Dr. Mila Kryjevskaia, provided a sounding board to help ensure Brianna’s research proposal was both sound and innovative—a critical requirement for winning the fellowship.
-Perhaps harder to write for most budding scientists, though, is the personal statement, and Brianna says that working with a CFW writing consultant was particularly helpful.
-“She helped getting it all together,” says Brianna about her consultant, who helped her prioritize and connect her key life experiences into a compelling story that convinced reviewers they were reading the application of a future leader in research.
+Jeffrey’s advisor, Dr. Laura Aldrich-Wolfe, provided extensive feedback to ensure that his research proposal was both sound and innovative—a critical requirement for winning the fellowship.
+Perhaps harder to write for most budding scientists, though, is the personal statement.
+Like all students in the class, Jeffrey met weekly with a CFW writing consultant, who encouraged revisions and provided honest feedback, helping shape a compelling story that convinced reviewers they were reading the application of a future leader in research.